Skip to Main Content

 • Balance transfer credit card: If you’re looking to pay off credit card debt, consider getting a credit card with a 0 percent APR introductory offer.
 That way, you can move your balance over and keep interest from adding up.
 Keep in mind that you might not qualify for the full balance to be moved over.

-• Home equity loan or line of credit: If you have a home, you may be able to use that as collateral and take out a home equity loan or home equity line of credit (HELOC).
+• Home equity loan or line of credit: If you have more than 20 percent equity in your home or property, you may be able to use that as collateral and take out a home equity loan or home equity line of credit (HELOC).
 Remember, your home is used to secure the loan, so if you miss payments, the house could be subject to foreclosure.